audunhalland/unimock/README.md

 Inputs being matched is a condition that needs to be fulfilled in order for the rest of the call pattern to be evaluated.

-### Specifying outputs
+### Specifying outputs (responses)
 Specifying outputs can be done in several ways.
-The simplest one is `returns(something)`.
+The simplest one is `returns(some_value)`.
-Different ways of specifying outputs are found in `build::Match`.
+Different ways of specifying outputs are found in `build::DefineResponse`.

+There are different constraints acting on return values based on how the mock is initialized.
+* some_call is tailored for calls that will happen once.
+Return values have no [Clone] constraint.
+* each_call is tailored for calls that are expected to happen more than once, thus requiring [Clone] on return values.
+* next_call is used for [verifying exact call sequences](#verifying-exact-sequence-of-calls), otherwise works similar to `some_call`.

 ## Combining clauses
-`mock()` accepts as argument anything that can be converted to a clause iterator, so that you can specify more than one kind of behaviour!
+`mock()` accepts as argument anything that implements [Clause], which includes long tuples, so that you can specify more than one kind of behaviour!
 An iterator has a specific order of items, and sometimes the order of clauses matters too.
 It will depend on the type of clause.

 Other mocking libraries often have distinctions between several kinds of "test doubles".
 Terminology varies.
 Unimock uses this terminology: